Friday, November 20, 2009

-Adolph Luetgert was the “sausage king” of Chicago.
+Adolph Luetgert was known as the “Sausage King” of Chicago.
 He owned the A.L.
 Luetgert Sausage & Packing Company and when business was booming, he was a successful, highly regarded family man.
 But when the business turned bad and money was scarce, he and his wife Louise were constantly fighting.
 On May 1, 1897 Louise was reported missing.
-Adolph claimed she had walked out on him but the police had another idea.
+Adolph claimed she had walked out on him but the police had other ideas.
 They accused him of killing his wife and dissolving her body in a vat of boiling potash.